 We believe our existing cash and cash equivalents and credit facility will be sufficient to meet our working capital and capital expenditures for at least the next 12 months.
 Our future working capital requirements will depend on many factors, including the rate of our revenue growth, our introduction of new products and enhancements, and our expansion of sales and marketing and product development activities.
 To the extent that our cash and cash equivalents, and cash flow from operating activities are insufficient to fund our future activities, we may need to raise additional funds through bank credit arrangements or public or private equity or debt financings.
 We also may need to raise additional funds in the event we determine in the future to acquire businesses, technologies and products that will complement our existing operations.
-In the event funding is required, we may not be able to obtain bank credit arrangements or equity or debt financing on terms acceptable to us or at all.
-Market volatility resulting from the COVID-19 coronavirus pandemic or other factors could also adversely impact our ability to access capital as and when needed.
+In the event funding is required, and especially if interest rates continue to rise, we may not be able to obtain bank credit arrangements or equity or debt financing on terms acceptable to us or at all.
+Market volatility resulting from the COVID-19 coronavirus pandemic, increase foreign exchange rate fluctuations, inflationary pressures, interest rate increases or other factors could also adversely impact our ability to access capital as and when needed.